he1lhamster/Pathfinder2e-Obsidian-Vault/DATABASE/monsterfamily/Dragon, Sky.md

 ## Shape-Changing Dragons

 Imperial dragons are the most likely (and willing) of Golarion's dragons to take humanoid forms.
 The vast majority of them have the following ability, with the tradition trait matching the dragon's innate spells:
-**[[Change Shape]]** <span class="action-icon">1</span> (concentrate, polymorph, transmutation) The dragon takes on the appearance of any Small or Medium humanoid.
+**[[DATABASE/monsterability/Change Shape|Change Shape]]** <span class="action-icon">1</span> (concentrate, polymorph, transmutation) The dragon takes on the appearance of any Small or Medium humanoid.
 This doesn't change their Speed or attack and damage modifiers with their Strikes, but it might change the damage type their Strikes deal (typically to bludgeoning).

 ## Imperial Dragon Spellcasters